msparks/quadpoint.org/articles/irssi/index.md

   [Elizabeth Overal](http://lizzie.spod.cx/) - Another screen+irssi tutorial
   with some more information.
 Thanks for the link, lizzie.
 * [Blinkenshell](http://blinkenshell.org) - Free UNIX shell provider.

-Article originally written: December 19, 2004.
-It has been updated periodically since then.